webplatform/docs/tutorials/css_transforms/index.md

     gestural.style.WebkitTransform = 'rotateX(' + (e.beta * -1) + 'deg) ' + 'rotateY(' + e.gamma + 'deg)';
  }

-Transforms are used by several different web technologies, such as SVG and the '''canvas''' element.
-Despite slight differences in how they are implemented, they are specified in much the same way.
+Several different technologies such as SVG and the '''canvas''' element implement transforms, and are all conceptually similar despite slight differences in how they are implemented.

 ==2D transform functions==